gem-pasteur/Integron_Finder/doc/source/index.rst

 IntegronFinder is a program that detects integrons in DNA sequences.
-The program is available on a webserver (link), or by command line (`IntegronFinder on github`_)
+The program is available on a webserver (link), or by command line (`IntegronFinder on github`_).

-First, IntegronFinder annotate the DNA sequence's CDS with Prodigal.
+First, IntegronFinder annotates the DNA sequence's CDS with Prodigal.

-Second, IntegronFinder detects independantly integron integrase and *attC* recombination site.
+Second, IntegronFinder detects independently integron integrase and *attC* recombination site.
 The Integron integrase is detected by using the intersection of two HMM profiles: